-World Boxing News explains fully why a heavyweight Alexander Povetkin vs. Dillian Whyte rematch is heading to Gibraltar on a new Saturday, March 27 date.
+World Boxing News thoroughly explains why a heavyweight Alexander Povetkin vs. Dillian Whyte rematch is heading to Gibraltar on Saturday, March 27.

 An official announcement on a new venue will happen in due course.